 The villages of Korthi, Batsi, Gavrio, and the capital Hora, are not just places on the map but destinations whose natural beauty is reflected in the bountiful meals and sense of well-being.

-Pigs are commonly raised on the island and their meat consumed cured rather than cooked as alantes, ziladia, and singlino – all types of local cold cuts.
+Pigs are commonly raised on the island and their meat is consumed cured rather than cooked as alantes, ziladia, and singlino – all types of local cold cuts.
 In Hora, chicken milanese, a dish introduced by the Venetians, remains popular along with other vestiges of this gastronomic heritage like fourtalia and two flavorful cheeses -fresko (an unsalted fresh white cheese) and the full-fat manouso.